JozefJarosciak/X1/Validator-Instructions_Testnet.md

 Ensure your node is stopped (in case it's running).

-- Add the --validator.id (we've collected this earlier from SFC Contract).
+- Add the --validator.id (we've collected this earlier from the SFC Contract).
 - Add --validator.pubkey.
 - Add --validator.password
 , flags to your node's command line: